• About

 Affordable Flashpacker

 Spend a comfortable night near the airport at the 3-star 9 Dragon Hotel & Restaurant.
 It has a pool, fitness room, and restaurant.
-Breakfast is included, and there is a market quite close for a little something else.
+Breakfast is included, and there is a market close by for a little something else.
 Double rooms go for about $38 a night.

 Total for 1 night = $38 (155,800 KHR)